Sk1erLLC/HypixelNetWorth/README.md

 # Net Worth
 The Net Worth data file consists of two types of entries.
-Direct entries are ones who translate 1 to 1 from a given value.
+Entries are some value in the player's profile that will contribure to their net worth.
+Direct entries are values that will be directly added (ie coins).
 Tiered entries have a value associated per tier and accumulate from all previous values.
-Tiered entries also have an offset that will be added to the value stored at the designated location.
+Tiered entries also have an offset that will be added to the value read from the location.
 The value will be mapped to the index in the array.
 In the event the index is out of bounds, the sum will stand as all previous values up until there is no more data.

 ## Contributing
 If you would like to contribute, please add entries and open a pull request.